I am looking for guest bloggers!

 Starting with my first truly Italian purchase.
 (It has been so hard avoiding all the shoes in the sale) I bought these beautiful navy pleated chiffon palazzo trousers from M Milano, they are so comfortable and elegant.
 There were loads of mosquitos when I arrived, sadly I learnt about this the hard way, so I always need to cover up my legs while remaining cool and these trousers were the perfect solution!

 Accompanied by my little fashion updates will be my new food diary!
-My idea is to start cooking from Marcella Hansen’s ‘The Essentials of Classic Italian Cooking’.
+My idea is to start cooking from Marcella Hazan’s ‘The Essentials of Classic Italian Cooking’.
 I have chosen not cook from the Italian version because I would rather not spend hours translating into English, but I plan on buying a small Italian baking book!
-Each week I’ll try out one or two of Hansen’s recipes and post my fails and hopefully successes here on Fashionable People.
+Each week I’ll try out one or two of Hazan’s recipes and post my fails and hopefully successes here on Fashionable People.

 Keep a look out for my first attempt soon!